 Is anger your worst enemy?
-Are you thinking how to overcome or get rid of this problem?
+Are you thinking about how to overcome or get rid of this problem?
 You have hit the right blog post.
-Here’s everything you need not to know about embracing anger on the spiritual path.
+Here’s everything you need to know about embracing anger on the spiritual path.

 Anger sparks the courage to overcome disempowering circumstances and motivates us to take a stand, speak our truth, set boundaries, and even put an end to negative relationships.

 According to many spiritual practices, if we want to attain spiritual awakening, we must avoid anger and other “low vibration” emotions.
 However, this is deceptively untrue, and, in fact, before we are fully awake, overriding anger can actually be a spiritual bypass that keeps us asleep.
 Here’s why…

 Along with self-awareness and other key elements, spiritual awakening requires self-empowerment, and this includes being fully responsible for our lives, expressing our real selves, and speaking our truth.

 Furthermore, feelings of victimhood and powerlessness demonstrate the areas of life where we are most asleep.
 In fact, if you feel stuck or stagnant on your spiritual path, there is a good chance you’re experiencing disempowerment in one or more ways.

 So, if spiritual awakening requires self-empowerment, how do we get from disempowered to empowered?

 No worries – life offers unlimited opportunities, and, in fact, until we are fully awake, it is common to find ourselves in situations and relationships that provoke feelings of powerlessness; not as karma or punishment, but, rather, as catalysts for self-empowerment.